x-govuk/govuk-accessibility-mistakes-forms/app/examples/input-labels/index.md

 tags: "Code"
 mistake:
 - description: This example can happen with input fields that include saved information like a username, email address or password.
 Try this with a browser such as Safari.
-  link: mistake
+  link: input-labels/mistake
   height: 700px
   reason: Without programatic context, autofill can't guess as to what the field is.
 improvement:
-- link: improved
+- link: input-labels/improved
   height: 700px
   reason: Using autocomplete means that any saved fields are more likely to be correctly suggested.